Graylog2/documentation/pages/geolocation.rst

 Not all fields containing IP addresses are resolved.
 Why does this happen?
 --------------------------------------------------------------------------
 Most likely it is a misconfiguration issue.
-Please ensure that the IPs you want to get geolocation information from are in their own fields, and also ensure that the GeoIP Resolver is enabled, and in the right order, as explained in :ref:`configure_geolocation`.
+Please ensure that **the IPs you want to get geolocation information from are in their own fields**, and also ensure that **the GeoIP Resolver is enabled, and in the right order** in the *Message Processors Configuration*, as explained in :ref:`configure_message_processor`.